 To understand how the loan value affects the probability of forbearance, we split the sample into deciles of the loan value, and compute the proportion of forborne loans for each decile.
-We also compute the probability of forbearance for the loans that are larger than the 99th and the 99.9 percentiles.
 Figure 3 shows that the larger the loan value, the greater the probability of forbearance.
-For example, the probability of forbearance of a non-accrual loan in the first decile (i.e., the smallest loans), the probability of forbearance is approximately 1.7%, whereas the probability of forbearance in the top 0.1 percentile (largest loans) is approximately 25.8%.
-This may indicate that the benefits of forbearance are positively correlated with the loan value, and the cost (effort) is almost independent of it.
+For example, the probability of forbearance of a non-accrual loan in the first decile (i.e., the smallest loans) is approximately 1.7%, whereas the probability of forbearance in the last decile (the largest loans) is approximately 13.3%.
+This is the expected behavior if one assumes that the benefits of forbearance are positively correlated with the loan value, and the cost (effort) is almost independent of it.